Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Make roti dough – Roti dough stays good in the refrigerator for a couple of days.
 You can always make extra dough and store it in the freezer.
 For detailed instructions on how to make the perfect roti dough and storage ideas, read this post.

-- Dry roast sooji and store it in an air-tight container – can be used to quickly make sheera, upma, rava idli.
+- Dry roast sooji and store it in an air-tight container – it can be used to quickly make sheera, sooji ka upma, rava idli.

 - Paratha stuffing or sandwich stuffing – I make stuffing for aloo parathas over the weekend.
 They store well in the refrigerator for about 3 days and in the freezer for a month.

 - Homemade ginger garlic paste – Personally, I’m not a fan of the store-bought ginger garlic paste.
-You can make a big batch of homemade ginger garlic paste at home and refrigerate for a week.
+You can make a big batch of homemade ginger garlic paste at home or (ginger paste and garlic paste separately) and refrigerate it for a week.
 If you want to make a bigger batch that would last you a month, you can do so by grinding ginger and garlic together and freezing it in an ice-cube tray.
 Remove the cubed paste and store it in the freezer in a Ziploc bag or a freezer-proof glass container for about a month.

 - Coriander chutney– It goes well with most breakfast and snack items and tastes great for a couple of days.
 If you are making large quantities, store it in the freezer and follow the same process as you would for storing homemade ginger garlic paste.